- About Us

 - Supporting SAS

-The School of Arts and Sciences forms the foundation of the scholarly excellence that has established Penn as one of the world's leading research universities.
+The University of Pennsylvania School of Arts and Sciences forms the foundation of the scholarly excellence that has established Penn as one of the world's leading research universities.
 We teach students across all 12 Penn schools, and our academic departments span the reach from anthropology and biology to sociology and South Asian studies.